 Not always, but the entrance to St. Peter's Basilica is free so you don't have to pay if you don't want to.
-Of course, the queues are very long, so there is the option to pay to go inside (with or without a guided tour) and skip the queues.
+Of course, the lines are very long, so there is the option to pay to enter the Basilica (with or without a guided tour) and skip the entrance lines.
 Once inside, you will marvel at its size and the quality of some of its works.

 Is the ascent to the Dome included in the Vatican tickets?

-If you want to go up to the Dome of St. Peter you will have to pay a separate ticket, but you can buy it right there without reservation and there are usually no long waits to access.
-If you hesitate between paying or not to go up to the dome, my advice is to take a breath and go up.
+If you want to go up to St. Peter's Dome you will have to pay a separate ticket, but you can buy it right there without reservation and there are usually no long waits to access.
+If you hesitate between paying or not to climb the dome my advice is to take a breath and go up.

-Are the Necropolis and the Catacombs included in the Vatican entrance ticket?
+Are the Necropolis and Catacombs included in the entrance to the Vatican?

 No. The Vatican Necropolis, located in the basement of St. Peter's Basilica, requires a separate entrance.
 It is quite an interesting visit and will allow you to see the crypts and tombs of some historical Popes and St. Peter the Apostle.
 If you feel like organizing the visit, I recommend that you do it in advance, as the capacity is quite limited and the demand is very high.
 I tell you all about it in my article on Vatican Crypts and Catacombs.